schalkneethling/150days-of-html/newsletter/day34-150daysofhtml.md

 - `allow-popups-to-escape-sandbox` - When set, new browsing contexts(i.e. new window or tab) will not inherit the restrictions imposed on the origin `iframe`
 - `allow-presentation` - Enables the [Presentation API](https://developer.mozilla.org/en-US/docs/Web/API/Presentation_API)
 - `allow-same-origin` - When set, the content of the `iframe` is still sandboxed but, the parent can access the DOM content of the `iframe`.
 Secondly, this allows you to load third-party content inside the `iframe`  and have the content be constrained by the sandbox rules but, not prevent the embedded page from communicating back to its originating site or using the storage APIs.
-- `allow-scripts` - Allow script execution within the sanboxed `iframe`
+- `allow-scripts` - Allow script execution within the sandboxed `iframe`
 - `allow-top-navigation` - If set, allows the contents of the `iframe` to set the document location of its parent document or even close its parent browsing context.
-- `allow-top-navigation-by-user-activation`: Essentially the same as the above, but only if the action was initiated by the user by, for example, clicking a link inside the `iframe`.
+- `allow-top-navigation-by-user-activation` - Essentially the same as the above, but only if the action was initiated by the user by, for example, clicking a link inside the `iframe`.
 - `allow-downloads` - Allows the `iframe` to initiate a download event.

 ```html